asood-life/into-the-wild/README.md

 <img src="./images/home-page-with-list.png">
 <br><br>
 <div>
-   Choose an animal from the list adjacent to the map.
+   Choose an animal from the list.
 Upon selection, the map will locate the animal you selected on the map.
 </div>
 <br><br>
 <img src="./images/locating-animal.png">